 "Cycling can trigger this flare-up, which causes pain on the outside of the knee," says Cindy Trowbridge, PhD, associate professor of kinesiology at the University of Texas at Arlington.
 This can also occur in runners who wear worn-out shoes, run on uneven surfaces, run downhill or run too many miles.

 How to Stay Safe: If you're a cyclist, make sure the seat height is appropriate — not too high or low — says Trowbridge.
 In an indoor cycling class, ask the instructor to help you adjust the height of the seat and find the right location that places your torso in an ideal position.

 "You want to be able to just reach the bar without feeling all bunched up," she says.
 Runners should do a short walking warm-up before running and make sure to replace worn-out shoes.
+(Pro tip: If you can't see the pattern in your tread, it's time for new shoes!)
 Avoid running on concrete and, if you run on a track, change directions regularly.